Energinet-DataHub/energy-origin/doc/architecture/README.md

 - **Platform**: create an extendable platform where individual domains are loosely coupled, to enable domains to be added, replaced or removed.

-- **Isolated Domains**: the platform isolate groups of services into domains, each domain can have larger responsibility than a single service **no changed** required to other domains.
+- **Isolated Domains**: the platform isolates groups of services into domains, each domain can have a larger responsibility than a single service.
+**No changes** required to other domains.

 ### System Business Requirements and Constraints

 Business requirements:

 - **OpenSource**: the platform must be OpenSource and a community created around it.
-This will enabled a shared benefit over time.
+This will enable a shared benefit over time.

 - **Avoid vendor lock-in**: The platform should not be limited by proprietary third-party software to avoid vendor lock in.